-Left At Albuquerque
+Left at Albuquerque

-a TMA/Looney Tunes fanfic
+a Looney Tunes/TMA fanfic

 Content Warnings:

-For the next few months, things continued much as they had been.
+For the next few months, things continued much as they had been at the start.
 They slowly worked their way through mountains of paper, following up on cold trails, getting shouted at by people who thought they were through with this, and arguing about staples.
 Maybe once a week or so, Daffy would sit down to record a statement only for the Foley to jump to a completely different track, forcing him to set aside the digital recorder and reach for the reel to reel tape recorder.
 He’d sent Wile E to the shops around London looking for a smaller tape recorder that was less of a pain in the tail feathers to set up and operate on short notice.
 Then he thought better of it, and sent Porky looking for one instead.
 He hadn’t had any better luck finding one, but at least if he did, it would be less likely to blow up in his face.

 Anyway, it was strange.
 Maybe he was thinking about it too hard nowadays, but it seemed like the more he used the reel to reel recorder, the harder it was to get set up quickly.
 He’d have thought that the more experience he got with it, the easier it would be, but no. Then again, he had to admit that when he’d used one—or “used” one—in cartoons, it had always been scripted, and all he’d had to do was plunk it down on the desk and start it going.
 This wasn’t a cartoon, it was a real job, and now he had to actually do the work himself.